dkwolf1/Brink-PCB/README.md

 # Brink-PCB
-PCB to connect Brink Renovent and Elan
+This PCB connects the Brink Renovent and Elan systems.

-Busy with webinterface and MQTT
+A web interface and MQTT support are under development.

-I integrated in esphome, work like a charm.
-Check yaml
+This project integrates with ESPHome and works well—see [`Wtw.yaml`](Wtw.yaml) for configuration.

 ## Firmware options